robin-rpr/calos/doc/faq.rst

 in the list.
 If it is in the list, but you’re seeing this problem, that means it is not the default, and you need to tell Slurm you want it.
 Try::

-  $ srun --mpi=pmix ch-run /var/tmp/mpihello-openmpi -- /hello/hello
+  $ srun --mpi=pmix clearly run /var/tmp/mpihello-openmpi -- /hello/hello
   0: init ok wc035.localdomain, 2 ranks, userns 4026554634
   1: init ok wc036.localdomain, 2 ranks, userns 4026554634
   0: send/receive ok